 Parksley is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 809 people and just one neighborhood, Parksley is the 305th largest community in Virginia.
 Much of the housing stock in Parksley was built prior to World War II, making it one of the older and more historic towns in the country.

-Parksley is a blue-collar town, with 49.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Parksley is generally considered to be a blue-collar town.
+49.45% of the Parksley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Parksley is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Parksley who work in office and administrative support (8.79%), sales jobs (8.52%), and management occupations (7.97%).

 Also of interest is that Parksley has more people living here who work in computers and math than 95% of the places in the US.

 Parksley is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small town, Parksley does not have a public transit system used by locals to get to and from work.